rochus-keller/Oberon/README.md

 Alternatively you can open ObxIde2.pro or any other included .pro file using QtCreator and build it there.

 Note that the Mono version of the Oberon+ IDE expects a subdirectory relative to the IDE executable called "mono"; this subdirectory shall contain copies of or links to the mono executable and the mscorlib.dll.
-Precompiled versions of these files are included in the binary versions referenced above, or downloadable from [here](http://software.rochus-keller.ch/mono_5.20.1.34_linux_x86_64.tar.gz) in case of x86_64.
+Precompiled versions of these files are included in the binary versions referenced above.

 ## Collaboration